 How the funding and financing pieces come together to build, maintain and operate the system is different for each mode of transportation.
-Although every mode has the potential to receive GO bonds, these funds are approved on a project- or program-level.
-The following sections identify the key funding sources and programs for each mode of the transportation system: air, rail, roads and trails, transit and water.
+Although, every mode has the potential to receive GO bonds approved by the Minnesota Legislature and is approved on a project- or program-level.
+The following sections identify the key funding sources and programs for each mode of the transportation system - air, rail, roads and trails, transit and water.
 Each section also includes a graphic that highlights the relationships between the different federal and state funding sources and programs.
 Figure C-2 explains what is included in each graphic.
 Circle graphics equate to general revenue and general funds.
 Rounded rectangles are associated with transportation revenue and modal funds.
 Hexagons are representative of agencies administering funding and the associated funding programs.